Hezbollah to treat Lebanon’s disarmament decision ‘as if it does not exist’

 “The government of Prime Minister Nawaf Salam committed a grave sin by taking a decision to strip Lebanon of its weapons to resist the Israeli enemy … This decision fully serves Israel’s interest,” the group said.

-The statement said Shia ministers walked out of the 6-hour long cabinet session before the decision was reached as “an expression of the resistance’s (Hezbollah’s) rejection of this decision”.
+The statement said Shia ministers walked out of the six-hour-long cabinet session before the decision was reached as “an expression of the resistance’s [Hezbollah’s] rejection of this decision”.

 The group said it remained ready to discuss a broader national security strategy and urged its supporters to remain patient.